lapalme/pyrealb/README.md

 ## Demos

 * `99bottlesofbeer/99bottlesofbeer.py` : simple generation of a classic repetitive text in English.
+* `dev_example/dev_example.py`: examples of English and French expressions to be realized and checked against expected output,
+useful for debugging when adding a new expression and enabling tracing
 * `evenementsDemo/evenements.py` : Description (in French) of a list of events, it creates HTML.
 * `flight_infos/README.md` : development of a RASA NLG server giving information about flights, aircrafts, etc...
 * `gophypi/amr2text.py` : generate a literal reading of an AMR (Abstract Meaning Representation);